 *.
 Of course, there’s little explanation of why she’s even on the Proteus in the first place, aside from providing the movie with eye candy and holding on to the laser rifle’s power source.
 On the other hand, that’s about as much as the beefcake Grant has to do.

 *.
 As for the rest of the visuals, you would think that the effects, so redolent of the ’60s and primitive by today’s standards, would have dated more than they have.
 But despite the fact that superior, or at least more realistic, visual effects are constantly being developed, I can still watch the original King Kong or The Seven Voyages of Sinbad and be impressed, while the best of today’s CGI leaves me cold.
-Here the effects are quite imaginative and distinctive, giving the movie a unique visual texture that even after the passage of half a century hold up pretty well.
+Here the effects are quite imaginative and distinctive, giving the movie a unique visual texture that even after the passage of half a century holds up pretty well.

 *.
 I will admit that a part of me wanted to see the effects of mission failure, with the miniaturization process shifting into reverse while the team members were still in Benes’s body.
 This would lead to a climax where we would see them burst out of his head Alien-style, fully grown.
 But film hadn’t advanced, or regressed, that far yet.